SDMourtas/MI-BASWASDN/README.md

 *	problem.m: input data and parameters of the MI-BASWASDN
 *	BASWASD.m: function for finding the optimal number of hidden-layer neurons, along with the optimal activation function power at each hidden-layer neuron
 *	fitness.m: the objective function that must be minimized by BAS
+*	MIHPN_WASD.m: function for finding the optimal number of hidden-layer neurons
 *	Normalization.m: function for normalization
 *	Qmatrix.m: function for calculating the matrix Q
+*	Qmatrix2.m: function for calculating the matrix Q
 *	predictN.m: function for predicting
-*	error_pred.m: function for calculating the mean absolute percentage error (MAPE) of the prediction
+*	error_pred.m: function for calculating the coefficient of determination (R-squared), mean absolute error (MAE) and root-mean-square error (RMSE) of the predicted prices

 # Installation
 *	Unzip the file you just downloaded and copy the MI-BASWASDN directory to a location,e.g.,/my-directory/